The Pricing Strategy Guide: Choosing Pricing Strategies That Grow (not sink) Your Business

 Rapid-fire bonus pricing strategy advice ⚡

-In case you're still hungry for more tips on nailing your pricing strategy, look no further.
+In case you're still hungry for more tips on nailing your pricing strategy and achieving maximum profitability, look no further.
 We've got you covered:

 1. You should localize your pricing to the currency and willingness to pay of the prospect's region

 - Revenue per customer is 30% higher when you just use the proper currency symbol

 - Having different price points in different regions increases revenue per customer further, and is justified based on different consumer demands in different regions